-- 4.2.7.3 If an operator chooses any other additional method to establish the minimum flight altitude, such method will only be approved by the CAAM after careful consideration of the probable effects of the following factors on the safety of the operation in question. - a) the accuracy and reliability with which the position of the aeroplane can be determined. - b) the inaccuracies in the indications of the altimeters used. - c) the characteristics of the terrain (e.g. sudden changes in the elevation).
+- 4.2.7.3 If an operator chooses any other additional method to establish the minimum flight altitude, such method will only be approved by the CAAM after careful consideration of the probable effects of the following factors on the safety of the operation in question. - a) the accuracy and reliability with which the position of the aeroplane can be determined. - b) the inaccuracies in the indications of the altimeters used. - c) the characteristics of the terrain (e.g. sudden changes in the elevation) - d) the probability of encountering unfavourable meteorological conditions (e.g. severe turbulence and descending air currents). - e) possible inaccuracies in aeronautical charts, and

-- d) the probability of encountering unfavourable meteorological conditions (e.g. severe turbulence and descending air currents). - e) possible inaccuracies in aeronautical charts, and - f) airspace restrictions. - 4.2.8 Aerodrome Operating Minima - 4.2.8.1 The operator shall establish aerodrome operating minima for each aerodrome to be used.
+- f) airspace restrictions. - 4.2.8 Aerodrome Operating Minima - 4.2.8.1 The operator shall establish aerodrome operating minima for each aerodrome to be used.
 Such minima shall not be lower than any that may be established for such aerodromes by the State of the Aerodrome, except when specifically approved by that State.
-The operator shall specify the method of determining aerodrome operating minima in the operations manual. - 4.2.8.1.1 The CAAM may approve operational credit(s) for operations with aeroplanes equipped with automatic landing systems, a HUD or equivalent displays, EVS, SVS or CVS.
+The operator shall specify the method of determining aerodrome operating minima in the operations manual. - 4.2.8.1.1 The CAAM authorises operational credit(s) for operations with advanced aircraft.
+If the operational credit relates to low visibility operations, a specific approval will be required.
 Such approvals shall not affect the classification of the instrument approach procedure.
-Operational credit includes: - a) for the purposes of an approach ban (4.4.1.2), a minima below the aerodrome operating minima; - b) reducing or satisfying the visibility requirements; or - c) requiring fewer ground facilities as compensated for by airborne capabilities.
+Operational credit includes: - a) for the purposes of an approach ban (4.4.1.2) or dispatch considerations, a minimum below the aerodrome operating minima; - b) reducing or satisfying the visibility requirements; or - c) requiring fewer ground facilities as compensated for by airborne capabilities.

-Note 2.- Guidance on operational credit for aircraft equipped with automatic landing systems, a HUD or equivalent displays, EVS, SVS and CVS is contained in Attachment H and in the Manual of All-Weather Operations (ICAO Doc 9365).
+Note 1.- Guidance on operational credit and how to express the operational credit in the Operations Specifications are CAGM 6008 (III) - LVO and in the Manual of All-Weather Operations (ICAO Doc 9365).

-Note 3.- Information regarding a HUD or equivalent displays, including references to RTCA and EUROCAE documents, is contained in the Manual of All-Weather Operations (ICAO Doc 9365).
+Note 2.- Information regarding a HUD or equivalent displays, including references to RTCA and EUROCAE documents, is contained in the Manual of All-Weather Operations (ICAO Doc 9365).